Soniaprogram/bikesharing/README.md

 ## Overview of analysis
 Overview of the analysis: Explain the purpose of this analysis.
+THe purpose of this analysis is to use Tableau to create effective visualizations from Citi Bike data in New York City.
+This analysis will be used to impress potential investors for a bike sharing business in Des Moines similar to Citi Bike in NYC.

 #### Deliverable 1: Change Trip Duration to a Datetime Format
 #### Deliverable 2: Create Visualizations for the Trip Analysis